aanchal-agarwal/first-repo/README.md

 # first-repo
-trying to solve conflicts in push
+Trying to solve conflicts in push

 Steps-
 1. first fetch